Margin-based sampling in high dimensions: When being active is less efficient than staying passive

 \section{Abstract}

-It is widely believed that given the same labeling budget, active learning algorithms like uncertainty sampling achieve better predictive performance than passive learning (i.e.\ uniform sampling), albeit at a higher computational cost.
-Recent empirical evidence suggests that this added cost might be in vain, as uncertainty sampling can sometimes perform even worse than passive learning.
-While existing works offer different explanations in the low-dimensional regime, this paper shows that the underlying mechanism is entirely different in high dimensions: we prove for logistic regression that passive learning outperforms uncertainty sampling even for noiseless data and when using the uncertainty of the Bayes optimal classifier.
+It is widely believed that given the same labeling budget, active learning (AL) algorithms like margin-based active learning achieve better predictive performance than passive learning (PL), albeit at a higher computational cost.
+Recent empirical evidence suggests that this added cost might be in vain, as margin-based AL can sometimes perform even worse than PL.
+While existing works offer different explanations in the low-dimensional regime, this paper shows that the underlying mechanism is entirely different in high dimensions: we prove for logistic regression that PL outperforms margin-based AL even for noiseless data and when using the Bayes optimal decision boundary for sampling.
 Insights from our proof indicate that this high-dimensional phenomenon is exacerbated when the separation between the classes is small.
 We corroborate this intuition with experiments on 20 high-dimensional datasets spanning a diverse range of applications, from finance and histology to chemistry and computer vision. \looseness=-1